oracle-livelabs/em-omc/em-migration-workbench/em-migration-workbench-onprem.md

   - Created directory object "MWB_DIR" in both source and target databases pointing to this directory
   - Granted read and write privileges on the directory object in each database to the corresponding user (exp\_user in source database and imp\_user in target database)

-## Task 2: Migrate and upgrade a 12c non-container database to a new pdb in a 19c container database
+## Task 2: Migrate and Upgrade a 12c Non-Container Database to a New PDB in a 19c Container Database

 ### **Overview**